OWASP/CheatSheetSeries/cheatsheets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet.md

 ### Case 2 - Application can send requests to ANY external IP address or domain name

-This case happens when a user can control a URL to an **External** resource and the application makes a request to this URL (e.g. in case of [WebHooks](https://en.wikipedia.org/wiki/Webhook)). allow list cannot be used here because the list of IPs/domains is often unknown upfront and is dynamically changing.
+This case happens when a user can control a URL to an **External** resource and the application makes a request to this URL (e.g. in case of [WebHooks](https://en.wikipedia.org/wiki/Webhook)).
+Whitelist cannot be used here because the list of IPs/domains is often unknown upfront and is dynamically changing.

 In this scenario, *External* refers to any IP that doesn't belong to the internal network, and should be reached by going over the public internet.